ajaykumar4127/phd2mm/README.md

 WPF C# (Formerly in Winforms Visual Basic (VB)), .NET 9 Framework, Windows 10 64-bit / x64. <br>
 This application is licensed under the GNU General Public License v3. <br>
 Feel free to copy, edit, and make your own version of this app! <br>
-However, please do not submit changes or edits to this original repository.
-Instead, fork it and modify your own copy.
 There are some screenshots below on how the app looks like. <br>
 The information below starting from Table of Contents are also included in "More Info" inside the phd2mm app and README_phd2mmAppInfo.md in this repository. <br>
 Anyway, I hope you enjoy using this app! <br>